Ceelog/phpdoc-en/src/imap/setup.md

 the description above. <span class="productname">Windows</span> users may include the `php_imap.dll` DLL in `php.ini`.

-IMAP is not supported on systems earlier than Windows 2000.
-This is because it uses encryption functions in order to enable SSL connections to the mail servers.

 > **Note**: <span class="simpara"> Depending on how the c-client was
 > configured, you might also need to add
 > **--with-imap-ssl=/path/to/openssl/** and/or
 > **--with-kerberos=/path/to/kerberos** to the PHP configure line.
 > </span>

+**Warning**

+The IMAP extension is not thread-safe; it should not be used with ZTS builds.

 **Warning**